 peer-reviewed studyyes200710 citations

-Explains four ways psychoanalysts have worked with educators: schools, consultation, programmes and teacher training.
-Useful history for psychoanalytic work with schools.
+This explains four ways psychoanalysts have worked with educators: schools, consultation, programmes and teacher training.
+It gives useful history on psychoanalytic work with schools.

 4A Brief History of Child Psychoanalytic TrainingPamela Meersand (2022) · The Psychoanalytic Study of the Child